iliocatallo/supposedly/README.md

 });
 ```

-Contented may be useful every time there are expectations — but no real guarantees, on the shape of data acquired at run-time.
+Supposedly may be useful every time there are expectations — but no real guarantees, on the shape of data acquired at run-time.
 Common use cases include processing data coming over the wire, from files, or any other external source.

 ## Reference